Raul909/Air-Quality-Prediction/Readme.md

 To run the Air Quality Prediction App, follow these steps:

-1.Install Python (version 3.x) and the required libraries mentioned in the "Dependencies" section.
+1. Install Python (version 3.x) and the required libraries mentioned in the "Dependencies" section.

-2.Clone or download the project repository to your local machine.
+2. Clone or download the project repository to your local machine.

-3.Navigate to the project directory using the command line or terminal.
+3. Navigate to the project directory using the command line or terminal.

-4.Run the web scraping script to fetch historical air quality data from the selected source.
+4. Run the web scraping script to fetch historical air quality data from the selected source.

-5.Run the data preprocessing and feature engineering scripts to prepare the data for model training.
+5. Run the data preprocessing and feature engineering scripts to prepare the data for model training.

-6.Execute the machine learning model training script to train the model on the preprocessed data.
+6. Execute the machine learning model training script to train the model on the preprocessed data.

-7.Save the trained model to a file for future use.
+7. Save the trained model to a file for future use.

-8.Run the web interface or command-line application to enable users to input meteorological conditions and receive air quality predictions from the model.
+8. Run the web interface or command-line application to enable users to input meteorological conditions and receive air quality predictions from the model.